souff/olist/exercice_subject.md

 - all tests are meaningful and test coverage > 80% of line of code : 15 points

-- the README.md explain how to package & run the batch on Amazon: 15 points

 - an architecture document explaining the solution is provided, including diagram(s) and explanations: 10 points